 Ongoing and past ADSP projects span a diverse range of science domains, e.g. Materials, Imaging, Neuroscience, Engineering, Combustion/CFD, Cosmology; and involve large science collaborations (APS, LSST, DESC, LIGO, DES, ATLAS) and smaller research groups developing machine learning methods at scale.
 ADSP projects benefit from hardware and system architectures at ALCF which support data analysis and machine learning with a common software stack to allow for large scale science campaigns.
-The program also benefits the selected projects by offering directed assistance and computational time to gain experience scaling their codes on ALCF systems, leading to future INCITE and ALCC proposals and projects on DOE supercomputing systems.
+The program also benefits the selected projects by offering directed assistance and computational time to gain experience scaling codes on ALCF systems, enabling future INCITE and ALCC proposals for DOE supercomputing systems.

-Scientists at the ALCF partner with each ADSP project assisting in code and methods development, optimization, workflow creation and data analysis and visualization.
-Example techniques and areas of research, which would leverage ALCF’s experience, include hyperparameter optimization, uncertainty quantification, statistics, machine learning, deep learning, databases, pattern recognition, image processing, graph analytics, data mining, real-time data analysis, and complex and interactive workflows.
+Scientists at the ALCF partner with each ADSP project assisting in code and methods development, optimization, workflow creation, data analysis, and visualization.
+Example techniques and areas of research that leverage ALCF’s experience include hyperparameter optimization, uncertainty quantification, statistics, machine learning, deep learning, databases, pattern recognition, image processing, graph analytics, data mining, real-time data analysis, and complex interactive workflows.

 ALCF Computing Resources

-ADSP project teams will have access to ALCF computing resources:
+ADSP project teams can request allocations on the following ALCF computing resources:

 - Cooley is a visualization and analysis cluster with 126 compute nodes; each node has 12 CPU cores and one NVIDIA Tesla K80 dual-GPU card.
 The entire Cooley system has a total of 47 terabytes of system RAM and 3 terabytes of GPU RAM.

 - NEW Polaris system arriving Spring 2021, will be a hybrid CPU/GPU machine available for ADSP users.
 More details to come.